Mental Health Impacts of AI Companions: Triangulating Social Media Quasi-Experiments, User Perspectives, and Relational Theory: RQ2: Understanding Users' Experiences with Psychosocial Impacts of s

 \subsubsection{Paradox of Social Isolation}

 Our quantitative findings revealed that \Tr{} users showed a significant increase in symptomatic expressions of loneliness as compared to \Ct{} users (\autoref{sec:quant_findings}).
 Our qualitative insights provided further insights into this.
 We found that \acc{}s occupy a paradoxical space in users' social ecosystems---offering both new pathways to social engagement and risks of withdrawal from human relationships.
+Importantly, participants described this dynamic as one that can manifest across different stages of engagement, though its intensity may vary as relationships deepen.
 Many participants first turned to \acc{}s to overcome social isolation, finding in them a low-risk partner for early experimentation with interaction.
 As these relationships deepened---from initial exploration to emotional bonding---revealing \acc{} users may face stigma, leading to curtailed outreach.
 Concurrently, the low effort of turning to an always available \acc{} raised the perceived cost of offline engagement: returning to human relationships felt comparatively demanding.
 These mechanisms offer explanations for the observed increase in loneliness expression.

 \para{Enhancing Social and Communication Skills.} A number of participants reported engaging with \acc{}s as a means of simulating authentic social interactions, particularly in situations where face-to-face engagement provokes anxiety or discomfort.
 For these individuals, \acc{}s offer a safe environment to rehearse conversational scenarios, experiment with different modes of self-presentation, and incrementally build social confidence.
 As P4 described, \begin{quote}